 Figure 8.
-Breakdown in Groups Harassed Online by Region in 2020
+Breakdown in Groups Harassed Online by Region, 2021

 In Figure 9, we present a scatterplot of two indicators: arrests for political content; and government social media monitoring.
-The dark blue lines represent the average scores for 2020 for each of the two indicators.
-We see that these two indicators are highly correlated (r = 0.823, p < 0.000), and countries that are relatively democratic on both dimensions cluster at the upper-right corner of the figure.
+The dark blue lines represent the average scores for 2021 for each of the two indicators.
+We see that these two indicators are highly correlated (r = 0.826, p < 0.000), and countries that are relatively democratic on both dimensions cluster at the upper-right corner of the figure.
 The implication of this figure is that governments that closely monitor social media are quite likely to follow-up on the information they find to arrest citizens.
 In 43% of the countries, if a citizen posts political content online that would run counter to the government and its policies, they would be "likely" or "extremely likely" to get arrested.

 Figure 9.
-Arrests for political content and Government monitoring, 2020
+Arrests for Political Content and Government Monitoring, 2021